UNSDSN-Youth/sdg-zone/content/action/how-can-i-contribute.md

 ---
-title: "How can I contribute to the SDGs?"
+title: 'How can I contribute to the SDGs?'
 date: 2017-05-12T13:00:29+11:00
 draft: false
 ---

 {{< images src="/images/blog-images/lazy-persons-guide.gif" >}}

 End extreme poverty.
 Fight inequality and injustice.
 Fix climate change.
 Whoa.
 The Sustainable Development Goals are important, world-changing objectives that will require cooperation among governments, international organizations and world leaders.
 It seems impossible that the average person can make an impact.
 Should you just give up?

 No!
 Change starts with you.
 Seriously.
 Every human on earth—even the most indifferent, laziest person among us—is part of the solution.
 Fortunately, there are some super easy things we can adopt into our routines that, if we all do it, will make a big difference.
 Have a look at just a few of the many things you can do to make an impact: